ubccr/ccrdocs/pages/getting-started.md

 - Users submit batch jobs to a scheduler to run on servers (nodes) within the cluster
 - The UB-HPC cluster is available for academic & industry users
 - CCR also manages a separate cluster for privately purchased faculty nodes
-- [Visualization servers](hpc/viz.md) are available for graphically-intense scientific software
+- [Visualization servers](../hpc/viz) are available for graphically-intense scientific software
-- Users login using a [SSH client](../hpc/login.md) or the [OnDemand web portal](portals/ood.md)
+- Users login using a [SSH client](../hpc/login) or the [OnDemand web portal](../portals/ood)
-- There is no cost for cluster compute time for UB faculty groups (students must be sponsored by faculty)
+- There is no cost for UB faculty groups to use the UB-HPC cluster (student accounts must be sponsored by faculty)
 - Storage is shared among the clusters.
-More [details on storage options](hpc/storage.md)
+More [details on storage options](../hpc/storage)

 **Research Cloud**
 *What do you need to know?*

-- Researchers utilize the on-prem cloud for projects not suited for the HPC environment
+- Researchers utilize the on-premise cloud for projects not suited for the HPC environment
-- Examples of cloud uses: database warehouses, websites, container orchestration, software development projects, and other non-HPC scientific applications
+- Examples of cloud uses: database warehouses, websites, container orchestration, software development projects, proof-of-concept testing, and other non-HPC scientific applications
 - Cloud compute time is billed by CPU hour & storage is sold in increments of 1TB
-- Billing info can be found [here](cloud/lake-effect.md)
+- Billing info can be found [here](../cloud/lake-effect)

 !!!
 Note
     You must be on an active allocation for the resource(s) you want to use.
 [More info here](../getting_access)

 **What Resources Should I Use?**
 This question is difficult to answer because of the range of needs we serve, disciplines we support, and resources we offer.
-If the descriptions above were not sufficient, please contact CCR Help to discuss.
+If the descriptions above were not sufficient, please contact [CCR Help](https://ubccr.freshdesk.com) to discuss.

 In order to identify the best resource to use, we may ask specific questions, such as: